 Dublin, Ireland: Though we were in Dublin for a quick 72 hour experience, I managed to find a beautiful shop filled with knit goods.
 With a minimal selection of wool from the Aran Islands.
 I’ve never worked with a rich, rough wool.
 But the texture reminded me of my grandfather’s sweater.
 The one he wrapped me in early in the morning to go fishing on the Columbia River in Oregon.
 The sea moss, or river moss, color brings me back to that experience.
 It was a must have!
 I found it at the Aran Sweater Market in Dublin, but their online shop makes me just as happy!
 I would suggest checking their beautiful products out here.

 Heber City, Utah; USA: Yarn Cafe Creations is amazing!!
 I first stumbled upon this shop on Etsy and haven’t looked back once.
 The color combinations and speckle aspects are gorgeous.
 Everything is hand dyed.
 I had this shipped to me while still living in Boston, MA.
 Most of her stuff is sock weight and super soft.
+I wish I had a photo of the luscious orange sock yarn I ordered a few years ago.
+Her Instagram is phenomenal.

 North Carolina, USA: Expression Fiber Arts is mind blowing!
 Check out the website!
 This was a Pinterest find that promptly sent me down a pinning rabbit hole.
 Whether you love lace weight, fingering weight, worsted weight, or chose purely on color alone, this is your site.
 The skeins can be a bit expensive, but keep in mind that this gal is doing it all herself.
 My BFF gifted me with a gift certificate and I went to town.
-They even shipped internationally.
+They shipped internationally!

 Vienna, Austria: Wolle-fest 2016 was my first foray into the world of Austrian wool.
 Though the event was small, I fell in love with Maggie P. Lace weight colorways that mesmerized me.
 I visited them again this last weekend.
 They certainly did not disappoint!